-Here it is necessary to mention that to acquire the knowledge of the higher and lower $hud\bar{u}d$ is extremely important, for the knowledge of ta'wil, which is a prerequisite for the progress of the soul of a mu'min, cannot be attained without the knowledge of the $hud\bar{u}d$.
+Here it is necessary to mention that to acquire the knowledge of the higher and lower $hud\bar{u}d$ is extremely important, for the knowledge of ta'wil, which is a prerequisite for the progress of the soul of a mu'min, cannot be attained without the knowledge of the $hud\bar{u}d$ .
 Take for example the verse: "He is the First and the Last, and the Manifest and the Hidden; and He is Knower of all things" (57:3).
-The first, in reality, is the one who has no beginning and the last, in reality, is the one who is perceptible by the five senses or at least by one sense, because a definition is fixed for every word.
+The first, in reality, is the one who has a beginning and the last, in reality is the one who comes into being at the end, and the manifest, in reality, is perceptible by the five senses or at least by one sense, because a definition is fixed for every word.
 For instance, a rose can be sensed by the faculties of sight, smell, taste and touch, but the faculty of hearing has no share in this.
 But the source of a good or bad smell, when it is not in front of us, is sensed only by the faculty of smell.
 In short, manifest means a body and that the body is perceptible.
 If someone alters the definition of a word, he is doing wrong to it.
 Thus manifest means that which has a body and is perceptible.
 The hidden is that which is not perceptible, but only intelligible by intellectual faculties.
 Thus the ta'wil of this verse is that the First is the Universal Intellect, for he is the first of every thing and is first in every respect.
 The Last is the Universal Soul, for he came into being after the Universal Intellect, who was the First.
-Further, he is the Last in the sense that he will be completed when the Qā'im manifests himself.
-The Manifest is the Națiq, because his tanzīl, Shari^cat, da^cwat and status are all manifest and perceptible.
+Further, he is the Last in the sense that he will be completed when the $O\bar{a}$ 'im manifests himself.
+The Manifest is the Nāțiq, because his tanzīl, Sharicat, dacwat and status are all manifest and perceptible.
 And also the $N\bar{a}tiq$ himself is manifest as the external position of the Imām.
-The Hidden is the Imām, because his ta'wīl, da'wat and status are hidden.
+The Hidden is the Imām, because his ta'wīl, $da^c wat$ and status are hidden.

 If someone says that at present the $N\bar{a}tiq$ is not manifest and it is only the Imām who is manifest, then how is this possible?
-The answer is that the Imām is the compriser of all $hud\bar{u}d$, i.e. he has all $hud\bar{u}d$ with him.
-In this verse the physical personality of the Imām of the time is shown as the $N\bar{a}tiq$, i.e. Manifest and his own status is called the Hidden.
-Thus without the knowledge of $hud\bar{u}d$, $ta'w\bar{\imath}l$ is not possible.
-Therefore, even though there are apparently no other $hud\bar{u}d$ except the Imām, still the knowledge of $hud\bar{u}d$ is necessary so that after their recognition, the recognition of God may be attained, as it is said: " $Hud\bar{u}d$ -dan chih na-bashi khuday-dan na-shawī i.e. if you do not know the $hud\bar{u}d$, you will not be able to recognise God".
+The answer is that the Imām is the compriser of all $hud\bar{u}d$ , i.e. he has all $hud\bar{u}d$ with him.
+In this verse the physical personality of the Imām of the time is shown as the $N\bar{a}tiq$ , i.e. Manifest and his own status is called the Hidden.
+Thus without the knowledge of $hud\bar{u}d$ , no other hudūd except the Imām, still the knowledge of hudūd is necessary so that after their recognition, the recognition of God may be attained, as it is said: "Hudūd-dan chih na-bashi khudaydan na-shawī i.e. if you do not know the hudūd, you will not be able to recognise God".
 After the rising of the sun, although we do not receive any light from the moon and the stars, knowledge of them is and must remain in our minds.

-Imām-i Mubin
+Imām-i Mubīn